FlamingJay/A-Method-for-Guaranteeing-Wireless-Communication-Based-on-a-Combination-of-Deep-and-Shallow-Learnin/README.md

 Based on above, the corresponding of reduced dimension is selected and the experiment result on the autoencoder is shown below.
 ![image](https://github.com/FlamingJay/A-Method-for-Guaranteeing-Wireless-Communication-Based-on-a-Combination-of-Deep-and-Shallow-Learnin/blob/master/figure/%E5%87%86%E7%A1%AE%E7%8E%87%E5%92%8C%E8%99%9A%E8%AD%A6%E7%8E%87%E5%AF%B9%E6%AF%94.png)

+if this paper does good for you, please cite:

+Tian, Qiao, Jingmei Li, and Haibo Liu.
+"A method for guaranteeing wireless communication based on a combination of deep and shallow learning."
+IEEE Access 7 (2019): 38688-38695.